Philippe Coutinho: 2019–2021: Loan to Bayern Munich and return to Barcelona

 On 19 August 2019, Coutinho joined Bundesliga club Bayern Munich on loan for the 2019–20 season.
 Bayern paid a loan fee of €8.5 million plus Coutinho's wages.
 Bayern reportedly had the option to sign Coutinho on a permanent contract in the summer of 2020 for €120 million.
 He made his debut on 24 August in a 3–0 win away to Schalke 04, in which he came on as a 57th-minute substitute.
 On 21 September, he scored his first goal for Bayern in a 4–0 win against 1.
 FC Köln.
 Coutinho said in a press conference that he was happy at Bayern Munich and intended to stay there.
-Coutinho scored his first hat-trick for Bayern Munich pn 14 December in a 6–1 win over Werder Bremen.
+Coutinho scored his first hat-trick for Bayern Munich on 14 December in a 6–1 win over Werder Bremen.
 On 14 August 2020, Coutinho came on in the second half of their Champions League quarter-final match against his parent club Barcelona, assisting Robert Lewandowski in the 82nd minute for the sixth goal and scoring the last two goals in the 85th and 89th minutes to complete an 8–2 victory.
 Coutinho came on as a substitute in the 2020 Champions League final, in which Bayern beat Paris Saint-Germain 1–0, which was the club's second treble of Bundesliga, DFB-Pokal and Champions League titles.

 Coutinho returned to Barcelona with the arrival of new coach Ronald Koeman.
 On 4 October 2020, he scored his first goal of the 2020–21 season in a 1–1 draw against Sevilla.
 On 29 December, he suffered a knee injury in a 1–1 draw against Eibar and missed the remainder of the season.

 Aston Villa

-On 7 January 2022, Coutinho joined Premier League club Aston Villa on loan for the remainder of the 2021–22 season, reuniting with former Liverpool teammate Steven Gerrard, Aston Villa's manager.
+On 7 January 2022, 29-year-old Coutinho joined Premier League club Aston Villa on loan for the remainder of the 2021–22 season, reuniting with former Liverpool teammate Steven Gerrard, Aston Villa's manager.
 Coutinho made his debut on 15 January as a 70th-minute substitute against Manchester United, scoring the equaliser in a 2–2 home draw.
 On 12 May 2022, Coutinho signed for Aston Villa permanently for an undisclosed transfer fee, reported to be £17 million, on a four-year contract.

+Loan to Al-Duhail

+On 8 September 2023, Coutinho joined Qatar Stars League club Al-Duhail on loan for the 2023–24 season.
+On 28 September 2023, Coutinho scored on his debut in Qatari football, in a 2–1 away victory over Al-Markhiya.

+Return to Vasco da Gama

+On 10 July 2024, Coutinho re-joined boyhood club Vasco da Gama on a season-long loan.
+Coutinho left Aston Villa to join Vasco da Gama on a permanent basis on 4 July 2025.
+It was reported to be a free transfer after Aston Villa had reached an agreement to terminate his contract.